 After several months and up to two years, the active inflammation subsides.
-Many patients will be left with some degree of protrusion, lid retraction, or double vision that may require additional treatment.
+Many patients will be left with some degree of eyeball protrusion, double vision, lid retraction, lid ptosis and eyebags.

-When there is active inflammation that threatens vision, oral cortisone or other anti-inflammatory medications may be needed and it can take up to two years to reduce the swelling.
+When there is active inflammation that threatens vision, topical and oral steroids and other anti-inflammatory medications may be needed.
+This can be prescribed by your local eye doctor.
 Radiation is sometimes used to treat active inflammation as well.
 If the swelling behind the eye is severe enough, surgery may be necessary to decompress the orbit.

 The function and appearance of the eyes can usually be improved by reconstructive eyelid or orbital surgery.
 Surgical treatment is generally delayed until the active inflammation subsides.
 The particular surgical technique used will depend on the type and severity of the eye problems.